jephjohnson/redux-gatsby-v2/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ---
 templateKey: blog-post
-title: Jeph did the chain
+title: Jeph did the chainjskskskksks
 date: 2017-01-04T15:04:10.000Z
 description: >-
   Brewing with a Chemex probably seems like a complicated, time-consuming